Nexar: History

 Nexar was founded in 2015 by Eran Shir and Bruno Fernandez-Ruiz, raising $4 million in its first funding round.
 The company released its first connected vehicle safety system in 2016, along with a free AI-powered dashcam app that builds a local database of drivers and roads to alert users to potential hazards in real time.

 In 2016, the company secured $10.5 million in a Series A funding round and raised an undisclosed sum from PROOF Fund in January 2017.
 The same year, Nexar released CityStream, an app that generates digital maps based on real-time data from roads in specific locations.

 The company joined the Automotive Edge Computing Consortium (AECC) in 2018.
 It announced an AI-based image retrieval method for localization in cities at the Computer Vision and Pattern Recognition Conference (CVPR) in 2019.

 In 2020, Nexar completed a $52 million Series C financing round led by Corner Ventures - with participation from Samsung NEXT, La Maison, and Micron Ventures, among others.

 In 2021, Nexar collaborated with Blyncsy, a data intelligence company from Utah, to improve road safety in California, Utah, and New Mexico by using dashcam footage and machine learning.

 In August, Nexar acquired Veniam, a Portugal-based provider of intelligent networking for the internet of moving things.

+On July 1, 2026, a joint announcement was released by Nexar and Nauto that both companies will merge.